OlegStrekachev/Lightbox-modal/README.md

 - Click navigation functionality;
 - Keyboard key navigation functionality;

-In development:

-- Implementing touch navigation functionality for mobile screen use.
+- Touch functionality for mobile use;

 How to use: